Health Care Delivery System Definitions

 Voluntary Health Agencies:

-• It may be defined as an organization that is administered by an autonomous board that holds meetings, collect funds for its support chiefly from private sources & expends money, whether with or without paid workers, in conducting a program directed primarily to furthering the public health by providing health services or health education, or by advancing research or legislation for health, or by a combination of these activities
+- It may be defined as an organization that is administered by an autonomous board that holds meetings, collects funds for its support chiefly from private sources, and expends money, whether with or without paid workers, in conducting a program directed primarily to furthering the public health by providing health services or health education, or by advancing research or legislation for health, or by a combination of these activities

 National Health Programmes: